rick2stack/bikesharing/README.md

 # Summary

-As the New York's Citi's bike ride data suggest, a good candidate for bike ride sharing services will be a place that has a commute culture, has areas of leisure, can create long term subscribers.
-Des Mois having 7 out of the 12 month of the year with moderate weather makes it ideal candidate for a city with leisure activities.
-Additionally,  Des Mois has several suburban areas with a population of 800K.
-This means that Des Mois has a commuter culture, since poeple living the suburbs tends to work in the metropolian area.
+As the New York's Citi's bike ride data suggest, in order for the bike sharing service to succeed long term subscribers are needed.
+Areas that can potentially create subscribers are:  places that has a commute culture, places that can have leisure activities.
+Des Mois has 7 out of the 12 month of the year with moderate weather makes it ideal candidate for a city with leisure activities.
+Additionally,  Des Mois has several suburban areas and with a combine urban and suburban population of over 800K.
+This means that Des Mois has a commuter culture, since poeple living the suburbs tend to work in the urban area.
+In conclusion, Des Mois has the two main factors to create long term bike ride sharing service subscribers.